rob0101/powerwall_sell_tariff/README.md

 Caveat: use at your own risk, this is just a proof of concept to get some working code out in the wild.

+Caveat 2: after changing the tariff settings, it may take many minutes for the TBC behaviour to change due to Tesla not reacting to these changes in real time.
+Try to plan at least 15 minutes ahead of when you want something to happen.

 script to set a tariff in the Tesla Powerwall setting that has a time period when you want to export power

 Customer's of Amber Electricity in Australia may find this useful to automate times the battery can be forced to sell.